Madame Du Barry (1934 film)

 Madame DuBarry is a 1934 American historical film directed by William Dieterle and starring Dolores del Río, Reginald Owen, Victor Jory and Osgood Perkins.
-The film portrays the life of Madame Du Barry, the last mistress of King Louis XV of France.
+The film portrays the life of Madame Du Barry, the last mistress of King Louis XV.
 While this film does not serve accuracy to Madame Du Barry, it does feature antiques and jewelry that came from the actual days when Madame Du Barry lived.
-This film was released just as the Hollywood Production Code was taking full swing, and faced many problems with censors of the time.
-Scenes of this film had to be removed before its release or else it would have not been approved for release.
+This film was being edited just as the Hollywood Production Code was gaining real power, and faced many problems with censors of the time.
+A May 27, 1934, New York Times column, “Studio Activities on the Western Front”, focusing on the “cracking down” of censors noted that a reel and a half had already been cut from the film, including a bedroom scene.